Jeongmin0658/h4d_lammps/README.md

 Contact       : jeongmin0658 AT gmail DOT com

-This folder includes all the sources and example folders:
+The folder includes all the sources and example folders:

 Each folder has its own readme file too.